Table of Contents

 Examples

-- Testkube: A cloud native continuous testing platform that orchestrates and runs any test tool inside Kubernetes.
+Testkube: A cloud-native continuous testing platform that orchestrates and runs any test tool inside Kubernetes.
 Supports tools like Cypress, Postman, k6, Playwright, JMeter, and more by running them as Kubernetes workloads.
-Integrates with CI systems and GitOps workflows, provides centralized test results, analytics, debugging tools, and AI assisted configuration.
-Focused on end to end, integration, API, UI, and performance testing for real applications.
+Integrates with CI systems and GitOps workflows, provides centralized test results, analytics, debugging tools, and AI-assisted configuration.
+Focused on end-to-end, integration, API, UI, and performance testing for real applications.

-- Tekton: A Kubernetes-native CI/CD framework that defines pipelines as custom resources.
+Tekton: A Kubernetes-native CI/CD framework that defines pipelines as custom resources.
 Teams can use Tekton to run test workloads inside the cluster as part of their build and deployment pipelines.

-- Argo Workflows: A container-native workflow engine for orchestrating parallel jobs on Kubernetes.
+Argo Workflows: A container-native workflow engine for orchestrating parallel jobs on Kubernetes.
 Often used to run complex test suites, data pipelines, and CI/CD processes as Kubernetes workloads.

 Who uses these tools